-To qualify for a Reverse Mortgage you must:
+Eligibility requirements for a Reverse Mortgage include:

-Be eligible for a loan amount sufficient to pay off all mortgages and liens on your
+Home Equity: Borrowers must be eligible for a loan amount sufficient to pay off all mortgages and liens on your

 property.
 A Reverse Mortgage must be the only loan on the property, and if the funds